Darrenheihei/COMP4321_gp_project/README.md

 Compile the code: in the `java` directory, do `javac -cp htmlparser.jar:.
 Project/Spider.java`

 Execute the executable: in the `java` directory, do `java -cp htmlparser.jar:.
 Project.Spider`

+For Window(Using PowerShell):
+Compile the code: in the `java` directory, do `javac -cp htmlparser.jar Project/Spider.java` If there is still error, try to change `htmlparser.jar` to using whole path starting from C:

+Execute the executable: in the `java` directory, do `java -cp ".;htmlparser.jar" Project.Spider`